ameliaduvall/SCMU_egg_size/README.md

 ## Code
 1. SCMU_covariates.Rmd: This RMarkdown file contains code to compile and clean covariate data and check for correlated predictors, as well as code to run single-model selection on the temporal forms of covariate data.
 The knitted PDF is also included.
-3. SCMU_model.Rmd: This RMarkdown file contains contain code for likelihood ratio tests to test inclusion of random effects, model selection, and model diagnostics.
+2. SCMU_model.Rmd: This RMarkdown file contains contain code for likelihood ratio tests to test inclusion of random effects, model selection, and model diagnostics.
 The knitted PDF is also included.

+### Session Information
+R version 4.1.1 (2021-08-10)
+Platform: x86_64-w64-mingw32/x64 (64-bit)
+Running under: Windows 10 x64 (build 18363)

 ## Data
 Datasets used in this project are all found in the [data](data) folder: